gizmecano/sandbox/scm/commit.md

 > Add all commits from the head branch to the base branch with a merge commit.

-**Create a merge commit**: all commits from this branch `test/commit` will be added to the base branch `build/phase-2` via a merge commit.
+**Create a merge commit**: all commits from the branch `test/commit` will be added to the base branch `build/phase-2` via a merge commit.